-- A) Upon the effective date of this policy, or upon completion of the 90 day orientation period, each regular full-time employee (A) of the County will be credited with 2 days of Personal Leave. - B) Thereafter, each regular full-time employee (A) shall be credited with 2 days of Personal Leave each anniversary date.
+Upon the effective date of this policy, or upon completion of the 90 day orientation period, each regular full-time employee of the County will be credited with 2 days of Personal Leave.

+Thereafter, each regular full-time employee shall be credited with 2 days of Personal Leave on their anniversary date.